Is Your Company Prepared for a Medical Emergency? Create an Emergency Response Team.

 While that timing requirement applies to worksites where falls, suffocation, electrocution, or amputation are possible, it can and should be applied to office environments, too.
 The national average response time for ambulances is eight to 10 minutes, but in the event of a cardiac arrest, biological death begins at four to six minutes, which makes employee first aid and CPR training vital.

 Here at PSA, we believe our employees have a fundamental obligation to protect one another.
 To that end, we established an Emergency Response Team (ERT) about ten years ago.
 The effort was initially comprised of Cardio Pulmonary Resuscitation (CPR) and Automated External Defibrillator (AED) training.
 But over the years, we’ve expanded our emergency response team training to include basic first aid, emergency evacuation, and shelter-in-place training.
-Last year, we partnered with our local police precinct to conduct a vulnerability assessment of our facility and provide recommendations for improvement and an active shooter training to our entire population.
-Most recently, we have further expanded our knowledge with a Stop the Bleed training to equip and empower our ERT to help in a bleeding emergency.
+We have partnered with our local police precinct in the past to conduct a vulnerability assessment of our facility and provide recommendations for improvement and an active shooter training to our entire population.
+We have also expanded our knowledge with a Stop the Bleed training to equip and empower our ERT to help in a bleeding emergency.

 These are just a few examples of how PSA is protecting our employees.
 If you’d like to follow our model, here are some guidelines for setting up your own ERT: